Gh61/lovelace-hue-like-light-card/README.md

 Scenes are detected from areas where lights are placed.<br/>
 All scenes from all areas, where configured lights are placed, are taken.

+**Icon** of detected scenes is taken from your Home Assistant settings.
+You can change the icon in entity settings.

+**Color** of scene cannot be detected automatically, for the best experience fill scenes and respective colors manually.

 ### Custom activation example (Hue dynamic scene)
 ```yaml
 type: custom:hue-like-light-card